KopylP/RemotelyControlledRobot/README.md

   - Contains a RobotHub for SignalR communication.
   - Listens on port 5047 for SignalR connections.

+## Application Lifecycle Management
+The project implements a robust application lifecycle management system with two key interfaces:

+`IStartLifecycle`: Allows components to perform initialization tasks when the application starts.

+`IStopLifecycle`: Provides a mechanism for components to clean up or gracefully shut down when the application stops.

+### Lifecycle Features

+- Supports multiple start and stop lifecycle handlers
+- Graceful application shutdown
+- Cancellation token support for asynchronous operations

 ## Usage

 1. **Console Control:**